JacobTaylor14/TextBased-Adventure-Game/README.md

 # TextBased-Adventure-Game
-Small Text Based Adventure game created by Jacob Taylor.
+Small Text Based Adventure game using different types of States created by Jacob Taylor using C# .
 In the game you use written commands such as - go west, pickup sword in hopes of escaping the dungeon.
 07/2021